SY21-22 Virtual Instruction

 What if I want to register for virtual but I do not have a device or internet for my child at home?

 We are committed to providing all students enrolled in virtual learning with the tools to participate fully, including a technology device or internet access support.
+If you need a device or internet, please contact your current school.

 How will virtual students access breakfast and lunch?